“To escape and sit quietly on the beach – that’s my idea of paradise.”Emilia Wickstead

 - Beach bag or backpack – big enough to toss all of your stuff in there.
 You might have something around the house.
 In a pinch, use one of your reusable grocery bags.
 Bring an extra one for all of your soiled items.

 - Rolling cooler/cooler bag – fill it up with soda, water, and non-perishable foods.
 We opted to grab ready-made sub sandwiches for everyone and stopped by the market to fill up the cooler with ice and drinks.
 This way, you don’t worry about plates and cups.
 Points, if you use reusable water bottles!

 - Cloth napkins/towels – everyone forgets these!
 Don’t get caught without them.
 Cloth napkins and towels can get hand washed or tossed into the washing machine.
 Bandanas are awesome for this!

 - Wet Wipes – oh dear, do I really have to explain this one?

-- CAMERA!
-Take lots of pics, but save the posting to social media until later.
+- CAMERA! – A waterproof camera like a GoPro is perfect for this.
+You don’t need to worry about it getting wet.
+Take lots of pics and vids, but save the posting to social media until later.
 Enjoy your time offline and have fun!

 Need this checklist?
 Download it here.